thatsus/laravel-better-bind/README.md

 }
 ```

-The obvious drawback to the version that doesn't use BetterBind is that there
+The obvious drawback to the version that doesn't use testBind is that there
 are extra lines, and one of them is very verbose.
 The secret extra drawback
 here is that nothing tests to ensure that the requirements to the real `Sound`
 class's constructor are met.